Book Editing Services | Book Editor | Freelance Proofreader

 Before you start, you’ll need your bank account details, including IBAN and BIC/SWIFT, plus either your personal Unique Tax Reference (UTR), National Insurance number or company tax number, depending on whether you are publishing as an individual or company.

 Log into your usual Amazon account or create a new one.
-Your author name can be different from your KDP account name, and you can publish under any name you want.
-It’s worth mentioning at this point that you can edit your published book at any time.
+Your author name can be different from your KDP account name, and you can publish under a pen name if you prefer as it doesn't affect your Amazon account.

 2. Consider Your Tax Situation